-Amici include entities that have taken active steps to protect Dreamers.
-A nation-wide, interfaith network of communities and congregations known as the New Sanctuary Movement, of which many amici are a part, have pledged to stand in solidarity with immigrants facing deportation.
-These groups provide preparedness training and legal counseling and referrals; accompany individuals to immigration hearings; run awareness programs and panel discussions; and conduct advocacy aimed at supporting immigrant communities through the lens of faith.

-Amicus New Mexico Faith Coalition for Immigrant Justice, for example, provides that supports the well-being of all," and employs two DACA recipients in their three-person office.
+New Sanctuary Movement, of which many amici are a part, have pledged to stand in solidarity with immigrants facing deportation.6 These groups provide preparedness training and legal counseling and referrals; accompany individuals to immigration hearings; run awareness programs and panel discussions; and conduct advocacy aimed at supporting immigrant communities through the lens of faith.
+Amicus New Mexico Faith Coalition for Immigrant Justice, for example, provides these services "in order to create better immigration laws and a more just system that supports the well-being of all," and employs two DACA recipients in their three-person office.
 Similarly, amicus New Sanctuary Coalition is an interfaith network working "to reform immigration enforcement practices and policies, both locally and nationally, with a special focus on preserving family unity."
 As explained below, many amici and congregations like them have offered themselves as places of sanctuary, providing shelter to those targeted for deportation actions.